carokhan/carokhan.github.io/va-tsa22/forensics/noahscompression.md

 Googling ARC archives revealed they could be extracted using the arc utility, which can be installed with aptitude using `sudo apt install arc`

+While the flag file itself still seems to be compressed, the flag itself is in plaintext.
 ```
 $ arc x noahscompression
 Extracting file: flag